joshua329/Study-Environment/Web technologies/JavaScript Runtime Environments/JavaScript Runtime.md

-# Introduction to JavaScritp Runtime Environments
+# Introduction to JavaScript Runtime Environments

 ## What is a runtime Environment?